Banuba/agora-plugin-filters-ios/README.md

 > **Important**
 >
 > [master](../../tree/master) branch is always compatible with latest SDK version.
 Please use [v0.x](../../tree/v0.x) branch for SDK version 0.x (e.g. v0.38).
+>
+> The sample has been tested with `4.0.0-preview.6` version of the AgoraRtcKit.

 # Getting Started